AlanReviews/alan-reviews-updates/content/pages/faq.md

 I cannot work with games I find boring or challenging.
 I get nothing out of boring games.
 It is difficult to make a video reviews on games that are challenging.

-For a LEGO set, video game, or technology to get a "maybe", I have a hesitant feeling to make a video review on it.
+For a LEGO set, video game, or technology to get a "maybe", I feel hesitant or unsure to make a video on it.

+# When is the next review video or short video coming out?
+I do not have specific dates on when a video gets released unless I make an announcement.
+I do not have a lot of time to work on YouTube videos.

 # Comment Rules
 1. Be respectful